cztomczak/cefpython/api/DpiAware.md

 Returns tuple(int dpix, int dpiy).

+Returns Windows DPI settings ("Custom scaling" on Win10).

 Win7 DPI (Control Panel > Appearance and Personalization > Display):

   * text size Larger 150% => dpix/dpiy 144
   * text size Medium 125% => dpix/dpiy 120
   * text size Smaller 100% => dpix/dpiy 96

 Example zoom levels based on DPI.
 For use with the ApplicationSettings.`auto_zooming` option.

   * dpix=96 zoomlevel=0.0
   * dpix=120 zoomlevel=1.0
   * dpix=144 zoomlevel=2.0
   * dpix=72 zoomlevel=-1.0

 If DPI awareness wasn't yet enabled, then `GetSystemDpi` will always return a default 96 DPI.

+DPI settings should not be cached.
+When `SetProcessDpiAware` is not yet called, then OS returns 96 DPI, even though it is set to 144 DPI.
+After DPI Awareness is enabled for the running process it will return the correct 144 DPI.

 ### IsProcessDpiAware